bioimage-io/JDLL/README.md

 - [4.
 Loading the model](https://github.com/bioimage-io/JDLL#4-loading-the-model)
 - [5.
 Running the model](https://github.com/bioimage-io/JDLL#5-running-the-model)
 - [6.
 Closing the model and the tensors](https://github.com/bioimage-io/JDLL#6-closing-the-model-and-the-tensors)

+Note that the [JDLL Wiki](https://github.com/bioimage-io/JDLL/wiki) contains an extensive documentation of the JDLL API.
+The API methods can be used with Jython.
+Consider going over the API to get a more in-depth idea of the scripting possibilities of JDLL.

 ## 0. Setting up JDLL